Find Any File (FAF)

 Spanish translation by Natalia Portillo.

 Portuguese translation by Fernando Valente.

-And now, I hope you enjoy using Find Any File.
+I hope you enjoy using Find Any File.